badlogic/basis-template/README.md

 ## Contexts & Variables
 For a template to be useful, we need to be able to inject values into it.
 As shown previously, this is done by providing a `TemplateContext` when rendering a template.

-To set a variable value, invoke the `TemplateContext#set(String, Object)` method:
+To set a variable value, invoke the `TemplateContext.set(String, Object)` method:

 ```
 {{a}} {{b}} {{c}}
 ```
 ```Java
 context.set("a", 123).set("b", "Test").set("c", myObject);
 System.out.println(template.render(context));
 ```
 ```
 123 Test @MyObject
 ```

 You can set a variable to any Java primitive or object, and even `null`.
-Variable names, also known as identifiers, follow the same rules as idenifiers in Java.
+Variable names, also known as identifiers, follow the same rules as identifiers in Java.
 They may start with `_`, `$`, or `[a-zA-Z]`, and then continue on with zero or more of `_`, `$`, `[a-zA-Z]`, or `[0-9]`.

 When the templating engine encounters a variable name in an expression, it looks into the context for its value.
 Unlike in other templating engines, if the value for that variable name is not found, a `RuntimeException` is thrown.
 If you really require "optional" variables, you can check for their existence by comparing the variable to `null`.

 When the variable value is evaluated, it takes on whatever type the corresponding Java object has.
-E.g. an `int` will be treated like an integer in expression, a `Map` like a map and so on.
-The template engine will also perform widening type coercions for arithmetic expressions and passing arguments to methods and functions in the same way Java does.
+For example, an `int` will be treated like an integer in the expression, a `Map` like a map, and so on.
+The template engine will also perform widening type coercions for arithmetic expressions and pass arguments to methods and functions in the same way Java does.

-The evaluation of primitive types is straight forward.
+The evaluation of primitive types is straightforward.
 However, the real power of basis-template comes from being able to access fields and call methods on objects.

 ## Accessing fields
 When a context variable points to an object, you can access that object's fields like in Java (with one slight twist):